-The Holidays begin when the street vendors in New York City start selling hot roasted chestnuts.
 In season from October through late December, delicious chestnuts are a holiday classic, with songs written about them to boot.
-With twice as much starch as a potato, chestnuts lend themselves to being a wonderful comfort food to eat right out of the oven, in soups, and desserts too.
+With more fiber than other nut varieties, chestnuts lend themselves to being a wonderful comfort food to eat right out of the oven, in soups, and in desserts too.

 Chestnuts have other benefits besides their cheerful reputation.
-They are lower in calories and fat than other nuts, and are good sources of copper and magnesium, both of which are important for healthy tissue development and growth.
-Chestnuts are the only nut to provide vitamin C, an important attribute for a cold weather food, and always important for those in treatment trying to stay healthy through the winter.
+They are good sources of copper and magnesium, both of which are important for healthy tissue development and growth.
+Chestnuts are the only nut to provide vitamin C, a potent antioxidant that supports immune function, important for those in treatment trying to stay healthy through the winter.

-If you’ve ever noticed that chestnuts can make your mouth feel dry, it’s likely due to the tannins.
-Chestnuts are very high in tannins and should never be eaten raw.
+If you’ve ever noticed that chestnuts can make your mouth feel dry, it’s likely due to the tannins, a phytonutrient with antioxidant properties.
+Chestnuts are very high in tannins and should never be eaten raw due to their bitter taste, digestive discomfort, and possible risk of toxicity.
 Cooking and peeling them solves this problem.

-Roasting chestnuts in an oven or over an open fire is how we usually think of cooking and eating them, but chestnuts are the star ingredients in delicious fall dishes across many cuisines, including those of France, Italy, Spain and Japan.
-To get into the spirit of the winter season, try our creamy Chestnut Soup, or our comforting Chestnut Rice.
+Roasting chestnuts in an oven or over an open fire is how we usually think of cooking and eating them, but chestnuts lend themselves to other cooking methods in delicious fall dishes across many cuisines, including those of France, Italy, Spain, and Japan.